 (The following is written by Margaret McAleer, senior archives specialist in the Manuscript Division.)

 Sigmund Freud went digital today with the release of an online edition of the Library of Congress’s Sigmund Freud Collection.
 Freud’s explorations into the unconscious and founding of psychoanalysis profoundly influenced modern cultural and intellectual history, securing his place in the history of human thought, as Princess Marie Bonaparte once wrote of her analyst and mentor.
 The collection that was previously available only in Washington is now accessible to the world in a way that it never was before.
-The online collected was funded by a generous grant from The Polonsky Foundation.
+The online collection was funded by a generous grant from The Polonsky Foundation.

 Visitors to the site will have access to a remarkable collection with an equally remarkable history.
 In 1951, a dozen years after Freud’s death, a group of New York psychoanalysts established the Sigmund Freud Archives to collect and preserve his letters and writings.
 They selected the Library of Congress as the collection’s permanent home, sending the first installment of material to Washington in the summer of 1952.
 Many more donations followed.
 Freud’s colleagues, students, patients and family members – most notably Anna Freud – gave original Freud letters and other items in their possession.
 Also added to the collection were hundreds of interviews with people who had known Freud personally.
 The interviews were conducted mostly in the 1950s by K. R. Eissler, founding secretary of the Sigmund Freud Archives.